btarg/requiem-vault/content/Players/Concepts/Mechanics/Elements.md

   - Element
   - element
 ---
+> [!tip] See [[Elemental Affinities]] for interactions.

-Elemental types are simplified from standard Pathfinder 2E.
+Elemental types in this campaign are simplified from standard Pathfinder 2E.
 ## ⚔️ Physical (PHYS)
 Combined Bludgeoning, Piercing, Slashing.
 ## 💥 Force